Africa Hitech

-Africa Hitech is an electronic music project consisting of Mark Pritchard and Steve Spacek.
+Africa Hitech is an electronic music duo consisting of Mark Pritchard and Steve Spacek.
 They released their first EP Blen in April 2010 and a second, Hitecherous, in June 2010.
 Their debut album 93 Million Miles was released in May 2011.

 Reception

 Pitchfork gave 93 Million Miles a review of 8.2, writing "It's no small feat to craft something this adventurous and eclectic and still have it turn out to share the cohesion of a DJ mix, but Africa Hitech manage just that-- and despite all the left turns, you want to stick by their side every step of the way".